 “So these guys are supposed to be assholes for reacting badly to being deceived?”

 Lets focus on something more interesting, a more subtle kind of sexism.
-Let’s consider why most of the guys (potentially even the one that stayed) felt comfortable leaving whereas all the girls stayed – now that’s something to look at.
+Let’s consider why most of the guys (potentially even the one that stayed) felt comfortable leaving whereas all the girls stayed – now that’s something interesting to look at.

 Granted I don’t know if there were any ‘dates’ that weren’t released or the personal motivations of each subject, the impression I’m getting from the final cut of the video is that some of the girls felt obliged to stay because they have been taught since they were little to be ‘good’ girls.